misol1/cmdgfx/README.md

 Output:
 -  c:x,y,w,h,format,i  Capture buffer to file, as capture-i.gxy (i starts at 0 and increases).
 0-6 params.
 Format=0 for txt format.
 Last param can force i
--  f:x,y,w,h  Set output buffer position and size.
-0-4 params
+-  f:x,y,w,h,outW,outH  Set output buffer position and size.
+0-6 params.
+Force outW and outH to screen width/height for better performance
 -  n  Produce no output.
 Used to create a frame in several steps

 3d: